 The Olympus Group has developed and is maintaining and continuously improving a system to ensure appropriate and reliable financial reporting.
 In addition, The Olympus Group has developed, and is operating and continuously improving a system to ensure valid and efficient work processes.

 Risks Associated with Laws and Regulations

-We globally operate our businesses, including the medical business, which is a regulated business.
+The Olympus Group globally operates its businesses, including the medical business, which is a regulated business.
 We are subject to various laws, including the healthcare-related laws, antimonopoly laws both in Japan and other jurisdictions, as well as the anti-bribery provisions of the U.S. Foreign Corrupt Practices Act of 1977 (FCPA), the U.K. Anti-Bribery Act and other anti-bribery laws in other jurisdictions.
 We are also subject to various laws targeting fraud and misconduct in the healthcare industry, including the Act against Unjustifiable Premiums and Misleading Representations in Japan, and the Anti-Kickback Statute and the False Claims Act in the United States.